IBNFATAA/Sales-Sample-Analysis/README.md

 ## Conclusion and Recommendation
 The insights generated from the report shows:
-- The highest generated sales by Month, Same period last year, Month on month revenue = (NOVEMBER)
+- The highest generated sales by Month and year = (NOVEMBER)
-- The highest generated revenue by Year = (2017)
-- Revenue Forecast shown from 2017-2018
-- The highest generated revenue by Segment = (CONSUMER)
-- The highest generated revenue by REGION = (SOUTH)
-- The highest generated revenue by Category = (TECHNOLOGY)
+- Highest sales by ship mode = (STANDARD CLASS)